reisenberger/architecture-center/docs/guide/design-principles/use-the-best-data-store.md

 - Data must be normalized and conform to a predefined schema ("schema on write")
 - Lock contention may impact performance

+In any large solution, it's likely that a single data store technology won't fill all your needs.
 Alternatives to relational databases include key/value stores, document databases, search engine databases, time series databases, column family databases, and graph databases.
 Each has pros and cons, and different types of data fit more naturally into one or another.

 For example, you might store a product catalog in a document database, such as DocumentDB, which allows for a flexible schema.
 In that case, each product description is a self-contained document.
 For queries over the entire catalog, you might index the catalog and store the index in Azure Search.
 Product inventory might go into a SQL database, because that data requires ACID guarantees.

 Remember that data includes more than just the persisted application data.
 It also includes application logs, events, messages, and caches.

-## Recommendations
+## Examples

-**Don’t use a relational database for everything**.
+**Don't use a relational database for everything**.
 Consider other data stores when appropriate.

 **Embrace polyglot persistence**.
-In any large solution, it’s likely that a single data store technology won’t fill all your needs.
+In any large solution, it's likely that a single data store technology won't fill all your needs.

 **Consider the type of data**.
 For example, put transactional data into SQL, put JSON documents into a document database, put telemetry data into a time series data base, put application logs in Elasticsearch, put blobs in Azure Blob Storage.